vert-x/mod-redis/README.md

 that you need to register a new handler for the address: `mod-redis-io-address.your_real_redis_address` At this moment all commands to `subscribe`, `psubscribe`, `unsubscribe` and `pusubscribe` will send the received messages to the right address.

+## Authentication

+The module will do authentication

+## Monitor

+The module will do monitoring

+## Server info

+The module will convert the info response to a friendly Json